 In addition to formal PT sessions, your therapist will probably give you “homework”.
 You must follow his or her advice closely and do your home exercises diligently to keep your tendons and ligament flexible, strengthen your muscles and help your body develop new neural pathways to tell your forefoot what it is supposed to do!

-Your exercise program will surely become an ongoing part of your everyday life, so it’s important to develop a regular routine and stick to it.
+Your exercise programme will surely become an ongoing part of your everyday life, so it’s important to develop a regular routine and stick to it.
 Daily exercise promotes good range of motion (ROM), prevents stiffness, improves gait and balance and ultimately contributes to your overall safety and well-being.

 What kind of exercises will you do?